fardeen9983/UnityPhysics/README.md

 Other way to handle colliders for complex meshses is to seperate their geometry and provide seperate colliders.

 When colliders hit each other an event called OnCollisionEnter is invoked.
 Other events are OnCollisionStay and OnCollisionExit

+## Triggers in colider
+To make a colliderinto a trigger simply check the Is Trigger option in the collider inspector.
+This makes things pass through it rather than colliding and it also enables detection of when and a collider overlaps with this trigger collider

+So this could be used for triggering code whenever our GameObject passes through/interacts with a trigger collider without actually colliding

+The object entering the trigger is refered to in the callbacks as other